KalinZeglarz/PUT-DB-ICD-Reader/docs/source/index.rst

 .. important:: REST API Documentation

-   REST API is documented with Swagger, which is not included here.
+   REST API is documented with Swagger, which you can find `here <https://gunock.github.io/icd-mapper-docs/swagger>`_.